 - Documentation of financial support adequate to cover all educational and living expenses

 Applicants requiring I-20 or DS-2019 documents (F-1 or J-1 visa) to attend Miami are required to show proof of financial support.
 Additionally, if you are an F-1 or J-1 visa holder in the U.S., you MUST provide a copy of your current visa status.
-Applicants who are in the U.S. with any other visa type (e.g., H-4, L-2, etc.) MUST send a copy of their current visa status to waive the financial support requirement.
+Applicants who are in the U.S. with any other visa type (e.g., H-4, L-2, etc.) MUST send a copy of their current visa or immigration status to waive the financial support requirement.

 - Scholastic Aptitude Test (SAT) or American College Testing (ACT) scores (if applicable)

 The SAT/ACT is generally not required but encouraged for most international applicants.
 These tests are required only of students that are international first-year (freshman) applicants from Canada, student athletes who must comply with NCAA eligibility requirements, and those who have attended a U.S. high school or secondary school in another country that follows a U.S. high school curriculum.
 Applicants who provide official test scores may be considered for merit-based scholarship awards.